jakevs/eattheburger/README.md

 ## Description

-This application was created for a user to add their favorite burgers to a list of burgers, and eat them by clicking the 'Eat' button.
+This full-stack web application was created for a user to add their favorite burgers to a list of burgers, and eat them by clicking the 'Eat' button.
 This will render to a list of burgers that have been eaten.
 This full-stack application was created using the Orm, Javascript, Bootstrap, Node.js, along with installable packages such as: Express, Handlebars, Passport, and MySQL for the database.

 ## Table of Contents